 The difficulty of the qPCP conjecture motivated Freedman and Hastings to formulate a simpler goal called the \emph{No Low-Energy Trivial States (NLTS) Conjecture}~\cite{DBLP:journals/qic/FreedmanH14}.
 One way to put one's finger on the additional difficulty of qPCP (beyond the ``standard'' difficulty of proving a classical PCP theorem) is that solutions of QMA-hard problems are expected to have high description complexity.
-For example, if $\NP \neq \QMA$, then ground states of local Hamiltonians do not have classically checkable polynomial size descriptions.
-The NLTS conjecture isolates this aspect of high description complexity by asserting the existence of a family of local Hamiltonians $\{H^{(n)}\}_{n=1}^\infty$ where $H^{(n)}$ acts on $n$ particles, such that low energy states (of energy less than $c \|H \|$) cannot be generated by quantum circuits of constant depth.
+For example, if $\NP \neq \QMA$, then ground states of local Hamiltonians do not have classically checkable polynomial-size descriptions.
+The NLTS conjecture isolates this aspect of high description complexity by asserting the existence of a family of local Hamiltonians $\{H^{(n)}\}_{n=1}^\infty$ where $H^{(n)}$ acts on $n$ particles, such that low-energy states (of energy less than $c \|H \|$) cannot be generated by quantum circuits of constant depth.
 A much stronger version of the NLTS conjecture is a necessary consequence of the qPCP conjecture: assuming $\QCMA \neq \QMA$,\footnote{For precise definitions of the complexity classes $\QCMA$ and $\QMA$, we refer the reader to Section~\ref{preliminaries}.
-Roughly speaking, $\QMA$ is the class of problems for which the solution is a quantum state that can be efficiently checked by a quantum computer. $\QCMA$ is the class of problems where the solution is a \emph{classical} string that can be efficiently checked by a quantum computer.} low energy states cannot be described even by polynomial size quantum circuits.
-However, one of the advantages of the NLTS conjecture is that it does not involve complexity classes such as $\QMA$, but rather focuses on the entanglement complexity that is intrinsic to low energy states of local Hamiltonians.
+Roughly speaking, $\QMA$ is the class of problems for which the solution is a quantum state that can be efficiently checked by a quantum computer. $\QCMA$ is the class of problems where the solution is a \emph{classical} string that can be efficiently checked by a quantum computer.} low-energy states cannot be described even by polynomial-size quantum circuits.
+However, one of the advantages of the NLTS conjecture is that it does not involve complexity classes such as $\QMA$, but rather focuses on the entanglement complexity that is intrinsic to low-energy states of local Hamiltonians.